shravanasati/animeviz/README.md

 These are more configurations:
 ```
-PROD=False
+PROD=0
 MAX_ANIME_SEARCH_THREADS=25
 ```

 The `PROD` variable indicates if the website is running on a production server, behind a reverse proxy like nginx.
-Set it to `True` only when this python app is being reverse proxied.
+Set it to `1` only when this python app is being reverse proxied.

 `MAX_ANIME_SEARCH_THREADS` is the number of threads the application will spawn when searching genres of anime from the data.